thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

    {% include tip.html content="Hold shift and click another column to add a secondary sort.
 You can even add tertiary sorting and so on by continuing to use this trick." %}

-* If you are in the chart view, click the axis label of your chart and select **Sort**.
+* If you are in the chart view, click the axis label of your chart that you would like to sort and select **Sort**.
+You can choose to sort in ascending or descending order.

 ## Change the date bucketing (grouping)